solidity-labs-io/forge-proposal-simulator/docs/type-check/example.md

     },
 ```

-The above contract is already deployed on sepolia testnet and we will ensure the correct contract is deployed by verifying bytecode with the contract we put in `src/ExampleTypeCheck.sol`.
+The above contract is already deployed on sepolia testnet and we will ensure the correct contract is deployed by verifying bytecode of sepolia contract with the local bytecode of `ExampleTypeCheck` contract.

 Assuming you have already installed npm packages and added environment variables in [Setup guide](./introduction.md#setting-up).

-Now, make sure to allow read access to `Addresses.json`, `TypeCheckAddresses.json` and `artifact` folder inside of `foundry.toml`.
+Make sure to allow read access to `Addresses.json`, `TypeCheckAddresses.json` and `artifact` folder inside of `foundry.toml`.

 ```toml
 [profile.default]